akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 The background for this project as a whole is detailed in the project README in DHSS primary [GitHub Repo](#).
-In short, for this first acquisition, we want to focus on... need to update.
+In short, for this first acquisition, we want to focus on...

+[UPDATE]

 OBJECTIVES

-Alaska Department of Health and Social Services Office of Children’s Services (OCS) goals for ORCA mobility are as follows: need to update.
+Alaska Department of Health and Social Services Office of Children’s Services (OCS) goals for ORCA mobility are as follows:

+[UPDATE]

 Add in background of QAP and how the agile process will work.